-(2) In the case of a pupil with limited-English proficiency, consider the language 38 needs of the pupil as those needs relate to the pupil's individualized education 39 program.
-40

-(3) In the case of a pupil who is blind or visually impaired, provide for instruction in braille, and the use of braille, unless the individualized education program team determines, after an assessment of the pupil's reading and writing skills, needs, and appropriate reading and writing media, including an assessment of the pupil's future needs for instruction in braille or the use of braille, that instruction in braille or the use of braille is not appropriate for the pupil.

-(4) Consider the communication needs of the pupil, and in the case of a pupil who is deaf or hard of hearing, consider the pupil's language and communication needs, opportunities for direct communications with peers and professional personnel in the pupil's language and communication mode, academic level, and full range of needs, including opportunities for direct instruction in the pupil's language and communication mode.

-(5) Consider whether the pupil requires assistive technology devices and services as defined in paragraphs (1) and (2) of Section 1401 of Title 20 of the United States Code.

-(c) If, in considering the special factors described in subdivisions (a) and (b), the individualized education program team determines that a pupil needs a particular device or service, including an intervention, accommodation, or other program modification, in order for the pupil to receive a free appropriate public education, the individualized education program team shall include a statement to that effect in the pupil's individualized education program.

-(d) The individualized education program team shall review the pupil's individualized education program periodically, but not less frequently than annually, to determine whether the annual goals for the pupil are being achieved, and revise the individualized education program, as appropriate, to address among other matters the following:

-(1) Any lack of expected progress toward the annual goals and in the generalcurriculum, where appropriate.

-29 (2) The results of any reassessment conducted pursuant to Section 56381.

-(3) Information about the pupil provided to, or by, the parents or guardians, as described in subdivision (b) of Section 56381.

-32 (4) The pupil's anticipated needs.

-33 (5) Any other relevant matter.
+- (1) In the case of a pupil whose behavior impedes his or her learning or that of others, consider the use of positive behavioral interventions and supports, and other strategies, to address that behavior. - (2) In the case of a pupil with limited-English proficiency, consider the language needs of the pupil as those needs relate to the pupil's individualized education program. - (3) In the case of a pupil who is blind or visually impaired, provide for instruction in braille, and the use of braille, unless the individualized education program team determines, after an assessment of the pupil's reading and writing skills, needs, and appropriate reading and writing media, including an assessment of the pupil's future needs for instruction in braille or the use of braille, that instruction in braille or the use of braille is not appropriate for the pupil. - (4) Consider the communication needs of the pupil, and in the case of a pupil who is deaf or hard of hearing, consider the pupil's language and communication needs, opportunities for direct communications with peers and professional personnel in the pupil's language and communication mode, academic level, and full range of needs, including opportunities for direct instruction in the pupil's language and communication mode. - (5) Consider whether the pupil requires assistive technology devices and services as defined in Section 1401(1) and (2) of Title 20 of the United States Code. - (c) If, in considering the special factors described in subdivisions (a) and (b), the individualized education program team determines that a pupil needs a particular device or service, including an intervention, accommodation, or other program modification, in order for the pupil to receive a free appropriate public education, the individualized education program team shall include a statement to that effect in the pupil's individualized education program. - (d) The individualized education program team shall review the pupil's individualized education program periodically, but not less frequently than annually, to determine whether the annual goals for the pupil are being achieved, and revise the individualized education program, as appropriate, to address among other matters the following: - (1) Any lack of expected progress toward the annual goals and in the general education curriculum, where appropriate. - (2) The results of any reassessment conducted pursuant to Section 56381. - (3) Information about the pupil provided to, or by, the parents or guardians, as described in subdivision (b) of Section 56381. - (4) The pupil's anticipated needs. - (5) Any other relevant matter.

-(e) A regular education teacher of the pupil, who is a member of the individualized education program team, shall participate in the review and revision of the individualized education program of the pupil consistent with subparagraph (C) of paragraph (1) of subsection (d) of Section 1414 of Title 20 of the United States Code.
+(e) A regular education teacher of the pupil, who is a member of the individualized education program team, shall participate in the review and revision of the individualized education program of the pupil consistent with Section 1414(d)(1)(C) of Title 20 of the United States Code.